-\paragraph{Accelerating Filtering} To blur regions possibly containing facial landmarks, sensor level privacy protection applies median and maximum reflection filtering on the event voxel grid followed by voxel blending (Section 4.1).
-We reduce the runtime of sensor level protection by exploiting the fact that the blending process only keeps the filtered values for pixels with sufficient number of event accumulations.
-Namely, we sparsely apply the filtering operation only on the pixel regions where the binary mask in Equation 1 is non-zero.
+We further reduce the runtime of sensor level protection by exploiting the fact that the blending process only keeps the filtered values for pixels with sufficient number of event accumulations.
+Namely, we sparsely apply the filtering operation only on the pixel regions where the binary mask in Equation~\ref{eq:binary_mask} is non-zero.
 This simple optimization reduces the runtime from 4.32 s to 0.15 s for processing $3\times 10^5$ events spanning approximately 0.45 s.
 Note that the runtime is measured from filters implemented using pure Python code, and the process could be further accelerated by re-implementing the filters with faster languages such as C++.
-Nevertheless, sparsely applying filtering leads to a large amount (${\sim} 30\text{x} $) of runtime acceleration.